 7 Intro to Game Theory

 Some of the decisions that we make in daily life are done with incomplete information.
 For example, when you decide to go to a restaurant, you do not know exactly how long you will have to wait for a table, or how good the food will be.
 The restaurant manager must also decide how to staff the restaurant even though demand is unpredictable.
 In such situations, you have to make decisions based on what you know and what you think others will do.
-Game theory allows us to mathematically model situations with incomplete information in order to make the best possible decision.
+Game theory allows us to mathematically model situations with incomplete information in order to make the best possible decisions.

 7.1 What is Game Theory?